A snapshot overview of schools in Chicago that are considered (although not necessarily chosen) by English-speaking expat parents.

 British International School of Chicago

 Founded in 2001 as the British School of Chicago and now on two campuses.
 South Loop teaches children all-through from UK nursery to year 13 (US pre-K to grade 12) whilst Lincoln Park takes children from age two and finishes at year 6 (grade 5).
-Both campuses are now run by Nord Anglia, the rapidly expanding global education company, currently with 61 schools in 28 countries.
+Both campuses are now run by Nord Anglia, the rapidly expanding global education company, currently with over 60 schools in nearly thirty countries.

 Drummond Montessori School